NXT UK TakeOver: Cardiff: Storylines

-The card included six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The card included six matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the NXT UK brand, while storylines were produced on WWE's weekly television programme, NXT UK.

-On the 19 June episode of NXT UK, Kay Lee Ray won a battle royal for an opportunity to face Toni Storm for the NXT UK Women's Championship at a time of her choosing by last eliminating Xia Brookside.
-On the 17 July episode of NXT UK, Ray interrupted Storm and announced that their title match would take place at TakeOver: Cardiff.
+On the June 19 episode of NXT UK, Kay Lee Ray won a battle royal for an opportunity to face Toni Storm for the NXT UK Women's Championship at a time of her choosing by last eliminating Xia Brookside.
+On the July 17 episode, Ray interrupted Storm and announced that their title match would take place at TakeOver: Cardiff.

-On the 3 July episode of NXT UK during Moustache Mountain's (Trent Seven and Tyler Bate) NXT UK Tag Team Championship match, Imperium interfered and attacked and injured Tyler Bate.
-On the 31 July episode, Bate returned and attacked Imperium and a WWE United Kingdom Championship match between Walter and Tyler Bate was made for TakeOver: Cardiff.
+On the July 3 episode of NXT UK during Moustache Mountain's (Trent Seven and Tyler Bate) match, Imperium (Walter, Fabian Aichner, and Marcel Barthel) interfered, attacking and injuring Bate.
+On the July 31 episode, Bate returned and attacked Imperium with Walter scheduled to defend the WWE United Kingdom Championship against Bate at TakeOver: Cardiff.

-On the 7 August episode of NXT UK, Gallus and Mark Andrews & Flash Morgan Webster wanted to face Grizzled Young Veterans (James Drake and Zack Gibson) for the NXT UK Tag Team Championship.
-Later in that episode, Mark Andrews and Flash Morgan had to prove themselves in order to make the match a triple threat tag team match at TakeOver: Cardiff.
-Webster defeated Gallus' Mark Coffey on the 14 August episode, and Andrews defeated James Drake on the 21 August episode, making it a triple threat tag team match at TakeOver: Cardiff.
+On the August 7 episode of NXT UK, Gallus (Mark Coffey and Wolfgang) and the team of Mark Andrews and Flash Morgan Webster wanted to face James Drake and Zack Gibson for the NXT UK Tag Team Championship.
+Later in that episode, Andrews and Morgan had to prove themselves in order to make the match a triple threat tag team match at TakeOver: Cardiff.
+Webster defeated Coffey on the August 14 episode while Andrews defeated Drake on the August 21 episode, making it a triple threat tag team match at TakeOver: Cardiff.